sarmini1/medhead/README.md

 ```

 You'll need Python3 and PostgreSQL installed globally.
 Then, create a virtual environment,
-activte it, and install the dependencies:
+activate it, and install the dependencies:

  - `python3 -m venv venv`
  - `source venv/bin/activate`